sbg/sevenbridges2/README.md

 ## Copyright

-© 2023 Seven Bridges Genomics, Inc. All rights reserved.
+© 2024 Velsera, Inc. All rights reserved.

-This project is licensed under the terms of the [Apache License 2.0](LICENSE).
+This project is licensed under the terms of the Apache License 2.0.